Vagarh/AI-Master-EAFIT/README.md

 ## 📖 About This Repository

-This repository documents my academic journey, showcasing the practical application of concepts learned in various courses.
+This repository documents my academic journey, showcasing the practical application of concepts learned in the course in Machine Learning.
 It's a living collection of my work, from foundational principles to advanced topics in AI.

 ## 📂 Repository Structure